amandudeja2134/IC-Tester/README.md

 # Microprocessor-Project
-BITS Pilani KK Birla Goa Campus, Microprocessors and Interfacing Course (CS-F241) Project.
+Microprocessors and Interfacing Course Project.

 Project on IC tester to test: